top of page

 But you're probably not here because your scalp feels good.
 Phrases like "how to not be tenderheaded" are searched over 500 times a day.
 This is because being tenderheaded also means hair time can really hurt!
 Pain can be a sign that something is wrong.
 And understanding what hurts can help prevent issues like hair loss and inflamed scalp before they happen.

-There are also different levels of sensitivity.
+First you'll want to figure out your sensitivities.
 A tenderheaded person can be slightly tenderheaded, fairly tenderheaded or extremely tenderheaded.
 Only the tenderheaded person will know how much pain they can (and can not) tolerate.
 This means anything from getting braids to a simple wash day may slightly bother one tenderhead, but be excruciating for another.
 Many times there are no physical signs of damage to the scalp, but the pain is very real.

 How Tenderheaded Are You?